maopenglin/BoundlessKit-iOS/README.md

 ## Set up DopamineKit

-  1. First, make sure you have received your API key and other credentials, which are in the configuration file __DopamineProperties.plist__ automatically generated from the [Dopamine Developer Dashboard](http://dashboard.usedopamine.com).
+  1. First, make sure you have received your API key and other credentials, which are in the configuration file __DopamineProperties.plist__.

   2. Drag __DopamineProperties.plist__ into your project group.
 Ensure that the .plist was added to app target > Build Phases > Copy Bundle Resources as shown in the image below.